AyushRay06/Frontend-Resources-Roadmap/FE-guide.md

 # Front-End Development & Hackathon Guide

-Welcome to the **Front-End Development & Hackathon Guide**!
+Welcome to the **Front-End Development & Hackathon Guide**, created by **Ayush Ray**!
 This repository serves as a learning resource for beginners and intermediate developers who are interested in front-end development and preparing for hackathons.
-It includes a comprehensive roadmap, useful documentation, and links to tutorials and videos.
+The resources and roadmap provided here are based on my personal experience and preferences.
+If you find something better suited to your learning style, feel free to follow that—this is a flexible guide to help you get started!

 ## Table of Contents